Oh, your poor, sad patio. Not a comfy seat to be had, and that cracked concrete . . . well, it probably looked really great when disco was king.

 Patio furniture is usually made of some combination of metal, wood, wicker, or resin.
 You can mix pieces but still make them look related if they have at least one material in common.
 For example, if you have a glass table with metal legs, you could add metal chairs.
 Wood and fabric-covered chairs can complement a wood table.

 Color connects your outside pieces as well as it does your inside furniture.
 Pick a color or colors and use them on cushions or in painting the chairs themselves, even though the chairs aren’t identical.
-(Spray paint works especially well on wicker.)
+(Spray paint works especially well on wicker, but use may be restricted in some areas.)
 You can carry out the colors or patterns from your patio plants or even find cushions or pillows with a pattern that resembles a wicker pattern you’ve used elsewhere on the patio.

 #10 Build a Fire Pit on a Budget